Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Introduction

+In the present paper, we deduce some lower and upper bounds on the Tsallis relative entropy.
+The obtained bounds are expressed in terms of the trace distance between two probability distributions or density operators.
 The paper is organized as follows.
 In Section \ref{dfnt}, the main definitions are given.
 One consequence of the monotonicity of the quantum $f$-divergence is considered in Section \ref{acof}.
-A family of lower continuity bounds on the Tsallis relative entropy of order $\alpha\in(0;1)$ is derived in Section \ref{inpt}.
+A family of lower bounds on the Tsallis relative entropy of order $\alpha\in(0,1)$ is derived in Section \ref{inpt}.
 In their essence, these inequalities are one-parametric extensions of the Pinsker inequality.
 The case of R\'{e}nyi relative entropy is considered as well.
-In Section \ref{upbn}, upper continuity bounds on the Tsallis relative $\alpha$-entropy of two probability distributions in terms of the minimal probability in its second argument are obtained.
+In Section \ref{upbn}, upper bounds on the Tsallis relative $\alpha$-entropy of two probability distributions in terms of the minimal probability in its second argument are obtained.
 Fano type upper bounds on the conditional Tsallis entropy are derived for all $\alpha>0$ in Section \ref{ngfn}.
 As is shown, these bounds lead to generalized inequalities of Fannes type.